To state the obvious, this – Liver Channel Cold Stagnation – definitely refers to the Liver channel and is caused by Cold!

-The main Key feature is the contracting pain or distending sensation in the lower abdomen, often referring down to the scrotum or vagina.
+The main Key feature is the contracting pain or the distending sensation in the lower abdomen, often referring down to the scrotum or vagina.

 The cause is Cold, which can arise from external or internal causes.

-It can begin from wearing too few clothes, a common problem where fashion demands it, or from getting wet, even on moderately warm days, then allowing the cool breeze to blow you dry.
+It can begin from wearing too few clothes, a common problem where fashion demands it, or from getting wet, even on moderately warm days, then allowing a cool breeze to blow you dry.

 Internally, this may arise when there is deficiency of Yang, which occurs usually only after a period of time, such as after a serious illness, or where there has been a condition of dampness for years, or in old age.
 It can occur suddenly, or at least much faster, after heavy lifting or extra-ordinary physical effort, but here there would also be cold, invading after you exhausted yourself.

 It also has a tendency to ‘descend‘ symptoms, in the same way as heat makes symptoms ascend, but in the opposite direction.

-So here the pain is usually in the lower abdomen, which is where the Liver Channel is said to be ‘distributed’ or round the sexual organs.
+So here the pain is usually in the lower abdomen, which is where the Liver Channel is said to be ‘distributed’, or round the sexual organs.